Earthunes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file from a directory
+Delete the directory inside a directory